 RTÉ’s Complaints Process

-The Broadcasting Act 2009 (Sections 47 and 48) obliges all broadcasters to put in place a practice for dealing with complaints.
+Under the Broadcasting Act 2009 (Sections 47 and 48) all broadcasters are obliged to put in place a practice for dealing with complaints.
 The Act states that:

 - A broadcaster shall give due and adequate consideration to a complaint, made in writing by a person in respect of the broadcasting service provided by the broadcaster which, in the opinion of the broadcaster, has been made in good faith and is not of a frivolous or vexatious nature.
 Section 47 (1)